TommyC81/TouchOSC/README.md

  Velocity control affects both Pads and Keys midi.

- All keys has (polyphonic) aftertouch, slide up to use - Note: Aftertouch is affected by the midi velocity setting.
+ All keys have (polyphonic) aftertouch, slide up to use - Note: Aftertouch is affected by the midi velocity setting.

 # Recent changes

+## 2022-11-16

+ Minor background updates to make use of the new features

 ## 2022-10-09

  Fixed a typo in mixer track 4 that prevented it from working correctly.